 - 4 cups vegetable broth (I like “not chicken style” broth)

 - 1/2 cup shredded parmesan cheese

-- Heat the oil in a large pan over medium-high heat.
+- Heat the butter in a large skillet or dutch oven over medium heat.

-- Dice the onion and add to the oil.
-Cook for 3-5 minutes or until it begins to soften.
+- Add the onion and cook for 3-5 minutes or until it begins to soften.

-- Add in the farro and stir until the grains are coated with oil.
+- Add the farro and stir until the grains are coated, about 1 minute.

-- Turn the heat down to medium and add 1 cup of water and stir continuously until the farro absorbs the water.
+- Add 1 cup of broth and stir continuously until the farro absorbs the water, about 2-3 minutes.

-- Add in the salt, butter, and parmesan cheese until the cheese has completely melted.
+- Once the farro has softened, add the parmesan cheese and stir until the cheese has completely melted.

 - Remove from heat and divide into bowls.